 - Daisy chain-able feature (up to 3 fixtures per outlet)

 - Dimensions: 46.25″ x 24″ x 2.4″

 - Does not work with GFCI outlets

-The AgroBrite shines in terms of build quality, and we mean this in the literal sense of the word: The fixture features a highly-refined German aluminum reflector for maximum light intensity!
+The AgroBrite shines in terms of build quality, and we mean this in the literal sense of the word.
+It features a highly-refined German aluminum reflector for maximum light intensity!
 The fixture is made from rust-resistant, powder coated steel that guarantees longevity and protection of your grow lights.

-It is well worth mentioning that Hydrofarm offers a 5-year warranty on all their products, which is a pretty good deal, especially considering that T5 fluorescent lights are more prone to malfunction than your average LED grow light.
+It is well worth mentioning that Hydrofarm offers a 5-year warranty on all their products.
+This is a pretty good deal, especially considering that T5 fluorescent lights are more prone to malfunction than your average LED grow light.
 All in all, the AgroBrite is a solid choice, backed by a reliable company.